tradesouthwest/newstime-display-posts/README.md

 # Features

 * Display posts on page without widget.
-* Add attributes for post-per-page and offset lus category
+* Add attributes for post-per-page and offset.
+Plus choose category or leave as `any` to show all cats.

 # Support
 Use https://github.com/tradesouthwest/newstime-display-posts/issues to post your issues with this plugin.
+Demo at https://themes.classicpress-themes.com/newstime/

 # Change Log
 - 1.0.0